Skip to main content

 Attribution vs Contribution

-The distinction between proving a programme directly caused outcomes (attribution) versus building a credible case that it contributed to outcomes alongside other factors (contribution).
+The distinction between proving a program directly caused outcomes (attribution) versus building a credible case that it contributed to outcomes alongside other factors (contribution).

 Randomised Controlled Trial